Today in this article, we are going to discuss why there is a leap year.

 What other options are there?

 The Chinese calendar.
-This is lunar with each month starting with a new moon.
+Due to the lunar calendar, each month begins with a new moon.
 The New Year is fixed because of the second new phase of the moon after the solstice hemisphere.
 The Chinese year has no fixed length.

 The French Revolutionary calendar: Every year started with the Autumnal equinox hemisphere as timed in Paris.
-Each month had 30 days, three ‘decades’ of ten days each.
-This leaves 5 or 6 days after the end of Fructidor, the 12th month.
+Three ‘decades’ of ten days each made up each of the 30 days in a month.
+Following the conclusion of Fructidor, the 12th month, leaves 5 or 6 days.
 These days were the Jours Complémentaire AKA the Sansculottides.
-Originally this was observational, but later the Romme convention made it mathematical.
-It was officially abandoned 1 January 1806.
+This was originally observational, but the Romme convention eventually transformed it into mathematics.
+It was officially abandoned on 1 January 1806.

-The Hijri calendar: This is a lunar calendar with 12 months, each starting with a new moon.
-This makes it 10 or 11 days shorter than the solar year.
-It cycles through the solar year.
-There is no correlation between a month and a season.
+Each of the 12 months in this lunar calendar begins with a new moon.
+This reduces it from the solar year by 10 or 11 days.
+It goes through a solar year-long cycle.
+A month’s length and a season’s length have no relationship.
 Today is 12 June 2019 it’s also 9 Shawwal 1440 AH in about 15 years Shawwal will roughly correspond with December and in about 30 years it’ll be about June again.